 There are a ton of great printable ideas – everything from calendars to checklists to everything in between.
 Just think about what types of documents you tend to use daily.
 Some printable ideas are:

 - And tons more!

 Dropshipping is a great way to run a shop without stocking products.
 Just open a Shopify site or an Amazon seller account, and when someone orders from you, the supplier fills the order and ships it to the buyer.
 There is no stock to worry about, no storage, and no figuring out how to get rid of excess products.

 Create a course.

-By recording your content, it’s evergreen and you only have to present it once.
+By recording your content, it’s evergreen, and you only have to present it once.
 Then, you can sell it over and over, making it a great passive income idea!

 Affiliate marketing is a great way to sell products without having to create them.
-If your favorite blogger creates a printable that you love, you can market it for a percentage of the sale.
+If your favorite blogger makes a printable that you love, you can market it for a percentage of the sale.

 Create a youtube channel and earn ad money.

 We all have a zillion videos on our phones of our kids, spouses, or friends doing funny or crazy things.
 Or, do a video of a skill you use for work or on a hobby you’d be doing anyway.
 Then, turn that video into money by uploading them to YouTube.